rdfostrich/article-versioned-reasoning/content/conclusions.md

 ## Conclusions
 {:#conclusions}

-In this work, we introduced the fundamental concepts on how to evaluate _semantic_ queries over versioned Linked Datasets.
+In this work, we introduced fundamental concepts on how to evaluate _semantic_ queries over versioned Linked Datasets.
 For this, we extended existing _structural_ versioned query atoms by coupling them with _language versioning_ and _reasoning_.

 Our wrapper-based prototypical implementation of these semantic extensions shows